Dunfermline: Demography

 According to the 2001 census, Dunfermline had a total population of 39,229 representing 11.2% of Fife's total population.
-According to the 2011 Census, the population of Dunfermline had risen considerably to 49,706 and has again increased up to 50,380 in 2012.
+By the time of the 2011 Census, the population of Dunfermline had risen considerably to 49,706 and has again increased up to 50,380 in 2012.
 There are 21,620 households in Dunfermline, 70.7% of which were owned.
 The demographic make-up of the population is much in line with the rest of Scotland.
 The age group from 30 to 44 forms the largest portion of the population (23.7%).
 The total population in the Dunfermline area was estimated at 55,451 in 2016, with a projected increase of 29% expected by 2026.
 The number of households in the Dunfermline area in 2016 was recorded at 24,607; 77% of which were owner occupied, 18% social rented and 4% private rented.
 30.6% of people live alone and 10.9% are in low income.
 The median weekly income is calculated at £363 for the area.

 Recent Scottish Index of Multiple Deprivation (SIMD) figures indicate that the most deprived datazone in Dunfermline is Abbeyview North which is ranked as being one of the 5% most deprived areas in Scotland.
 The Headwell, Touch and Woodmill areas in Dunfermline fall within the 5–10% banding.
 Baldridgeburn, Brucefield and Halbeath areas are identified as being within the 10–15%, 15–20% banding of most deprived communities in Scotland.

 At June 2017 there was a recorded 539 Jobseekers Allowance (JSA) claimants in the Dunfermline area representing a 1.4% rate which was lower than the Fife and Scottish averages.